-Location-based GHG emissions per \pounds m turnover have decreased by 7% in FY 2023 in comparison to FY 2022.
-Market-based GHG emissions per \pounds m turnover have decreased by 8% for the same period.
-However, the absolute emissions for Scope 1 and 2 (location and market-based) emissions have increased by 5%.
+Location-based GHG emissions per £m turnover have decreased by 8% in FY 2024 in comparison to FY 2023.
+Market-based GHG emissions per £m turnover have decreased by 11% for the same period.
+Absolute emissions for Scope 1 & 2 (location- and market-based) have decreased by 6%.
 This is due to the following key factors: